 Dive into Istanbul today, the remarkable city that has been a crossroads of history for three millennia and the capital of the Byzantine and Ottoman Empires.
-Explore the narrow streets and visit such architectural treasures as the Basilica Cistern, Hagia Sofia and the Hippodrome, as well as the Blue Mosque.
+Explore the narrow streets and visit such architectural treasures as the Basilica Cistern, Topkapia Palace and the Basilica Cistern, as well as the Blue Mosque.
 In the late afternoon, browse the narrow stalls of the Spice Market.
-Istanbul Hotel in Sultanahmet District
+Istanbul Hotel in Sultanahmet District (B,L,D)

 This morning tour the Golden Gate of the Byzantines at Yedikule, which means “fortress of the seven towers.”
 This impressive site incorporates impressive Byzantine and Ottoman structures, and the triumphal arch was once covered with gold and the facade was decorated with sculptures.
 When the city walls were later extended, the arch was incorporated into the new plans.

 Hierapolis was a city that was founded by the Seleucids as a thermal spa in the 3rd century B.C.
 It has long been believed that the mineral-rich thermal waters of Hierapolis have healing properties, and the area has always attracted people from all over who were seeking a cure for their ailments.
 The town of Hierapolis and the nearby springs are a UNESCO World Heritage site, featuring remarkable white travertine pools and impressive ruins.
 The travertine formations are called Pamukkale, which means “cotton castle,” and your family can enjoy a walk in these ancient baths before exploring the ruins of the town.
 Colossea Thermal (B,L,D)

 Kibyra was founded by Lydians in the 3rd century B.C.
 It attracted settlers from the neighboring countries and became a cosmopolitan city where four languages—Lydian, Pisidian, Solymian and Greek—were spoken.
 The city was known for its iron works and horse breeding, and during the Roman era it was a judicial seat of the province of Asia.
 The city hall has 3,600 seats and it was one of the largest in Asia Minor.
 Excavations started in 2006 and are still going on—only just this year the interior of the city hall was unearthed, and the world’s largest portrait of Medusa was discovered, made out of inlaid marble pieces.
 Enjoy an exclusive tour and talk by the chief archaeologist.

 Following lunch, drive the high route around the Bey Mountains to Fethiye and back on to the coast.
-Here you can wander through the colorful farmers market before boarding your first class yachts that await you in the marina.
+Here you can wander through the colorful farmers market before boarding your wooden boat that await you in the marina.
 Set sail in the late afternoon and reach pine-clad Turuncpinari wilderness cove in 45 minutes, just before dusk and in time for a delightful swim in the clear cobalt waters.
 Dinner is on board tonight, the first of your star-lit tranquil evenings.
 Private Gulet (traditional wooden sailboat) (B,L,D)

 It’s a one-hour sail to Gemiler island, where Byzantine ruins spread among the wild olive and oak trees.
 A one-hour hike circumnavigating this exciting monastery island reveals monks’ cells, refectories, chapels, and breathtaking hilltop scenery.
 From here you’ll drive 15 minutes to the modern Greek ghost town of Kayakoy.
 This eerily beautiful and ghostly place was the site of a human tragedy—a mass exodus following the population exchanges of the 1920s.
-You will have ample time to explore Kayakoy and then enjoy a hike to Soguk Su wilderness cove where you’ll meet your yacht.
+You will have ample time to explore Kayakoy and then enjoy a hike to Soguk Su wilderness cove where you’ll meet your boat.
 There is time to enjoy swimming off the boat or to simply relax on deck.
 Private Gulet (traditional wooden sailboat) (B,L,D)

 Today, sail in the open sea and drop anchor in Ekincik Bay.
 From the bay, you are transferred to a river boat to ride along water alleys flanked with reeds in the Dalyan Delta, a breeding place for Caretta sea turtles.
 The rustling reed beds inside the delta rise up to 6-13 feet in height and grow in the mixture of salt and fresh water.
 These wetlands are home to a vast number of fish and other marine creatures, such as sea bass, grey mullet and blue crab, as well as many species of birds like the Sparrow hawk, Crane and Jay.
-In the afternoon, visit Caunus, famous for its impressive 4th Century B.C. rock tombs.
+In the afternoon, visit Caunus, famous for its impressive 4th century B.C. rock tombs.
 Private Gulet (traditional wooden sailboat) (B,L,D)

 After you disembark at Ekincik, fly back to Istanbul, arriving in time for lunch.
-After lunch, tour the Topkapi Palace and enjoy some time at leisure prior to dinner.
-Istanbul Hotel in Sultanahmet District
+After lunch, tour the Hagia Sofia and enjoy some time at leisure prior to the farewell dinner.
+Istanbul Hotel in Sultanahmet District (B,L,D)

 You are transferred to the airport for your departing flight.
 (B)